maddie-eckhart/Planet-Swap/README.md

 # Planet-Swap
 HACK OHI/O project.
-Let's do this.
+It's like Candy Crush, but with planets.